The Friends of Thanckes Park was constituted in Spring 2010 with the aim of furthering the social,

 The efforts of the Friends are coordinated by the Management Committee,

-which meets on the fourth Thursday of most months in Room 10 in the Torpoint Council Chambers.
-This room
+which meets on the fourth Wednesday of most months in the Torpoint Council Chambers.
+This venue

 is provided rent-free by Torpoint Town Council, a kind gesture for which Torpoint Town Council have our